RewiKaze/Ganbettane/README.md

-# Wrong-Typo
-Reposity that contain member to do the project in IT KMITL
+# Most Typo in Thailand's Social